astrdbyo/readme-playground/README.md

 # Development Rules

-This document defines the daily engineering rules used in this repository.
+This document defines the daily engineering agreement used in this repository.

-Some rules may feel a little strict or slower at first.
-That is normal.
-The goal is not to make development harder, but to make the codebase easier to read, easier to continue, and easier to maintain after weeks or months without touching it.
+These rules are not here to make development feel harder.
+Some of them may feel strict at first, but the goal is simple: make the codebase easier to read, easier to continue, and easier to maintain after weeks or months without touching it.

 > [!TIP]
-> A good system is a system with certainty
+> A good system gives people certainty.

 When naming, structure, comments, commits, and patterns are predictable, developers spend less energy remembering old context and more energy solving the actual problem.